Tony Roberts (actor): Career

-Roberts collaborated with Woody Allen.
+Roberts often collaborated with Woody Allen.
 In Annie Hall, he portrayed Alvy Singer's best friend, Rob.
 Other Allen movies and plays in which he appeared include both the Broadway and movie versions of Play It Again, Sam; Stardust Memories (1980), A Midsummer Night's Sex Comedy (1982), Hannah and Her Sisters (1986) and Radio Days (1987).
 In 2001, Roberts appeared in Allen's respective segment for The Concert for New York City.

 Roberts portrayed Deputy Mayor Warren LaSalle in The Taking of Pelham One Two Three.
 He also appeared in the Sidney Lumet movies Serpico and Just Tell Me What You Want.
 In a rare, big-screen leading role, Roberts starred in the 1983 horror movie Amityville 3-D as John Baxter, a deeply skeptical tabloid journalist who buys a haunted house.
 He appeared opposite George Burns (as his son) in 1988's Eighteen Again!, and co-starred in the horror-dark comedy Popcorn as Professor Davis, and in Blake Edwards's situation comedy Switch as Arnold Freidkin, both 1991 theatrical releases.
 Roberts also appeared in the Walt Disney screwball comedy The Million Dollar Duck and the stage-to-screen adaptation of Star Spangled Girl, both 1971 (and both co-starring Sandy Duncan); Key Exchange and Le Sauvage, both 1985; 1986's Seize the Day; and 2005's Twelve and Holding.

 Roberts's last theatrically released feature film role was as Jason Bateman's character's therapist in the 2014 independent romantic comedy-drama The Longest Week.
 His final made-for-television film portrayal was in the 2017 ABC production Dirty Dancing.